 The Princeton Review Best 296 Business Schools - 2015

-For the sixth year in a row, UT's Sykes College of Business has been named by The Princeton Review as an outstanding business school — and one of the 296 best business schools in the world.
+For the eighth year in a row, UT's Sykes College of Business has been named by The Princeton Review as an outstanding business school — and one of the 296 best business schools in the world.